mjeanroy/exiftool/README.md

 will be the primary use-case for this class, limited support for `InputStream` parsing was designed out of this class.

-- Do I need to manually call `close()` to cleanup a daemon ExifTool?
+- Do I need to manually call `close()` to clean up a daemon ExifTool?

 This is done automatically for you when `exifTool` instance is garbage collected or via the cleanup thread the class employs when a daemon instance of ExifTool is created.